-Since our original message has 57 characters (counting spaces) and our new message only has 43 characters, we can say that we've compressed the message by about 25%.
-We could probs compress this even more, but let's leave Ben alone and come back to image compression.
+Since our original message has 55 characters (counting spaces) and our new message only has 43 characters, we can say that we’ve compressed the message by a bit more than 20%.
+We could probs compress this even more, but let’s leave Ben alone and come back to image compression.

 GIF is a lossless format, while JPEG, created by the Joint Photographic Experts Group, uses lossy compression.
 JPEG is commonly used to store digital photographs, which unlike the bitmap smiley above, have a huge number of pixels.
 For example, modern smartphones usually have something like a 5-megapixel camera, which means that images taken by the camera will have roughly five million pixels.
 More expensive cameras will have even more!
 The basic idea behind lossy compression is that most people (except maybe Superman) won’t be able to tell the difference between an image with 5,000,000 pixels and an image with 4,999,999 pixels created by removing one of those pixels.
 In fact, even with compression factors on the order of 40 or 50, compressed JPEGs don’t look all too different from the originals.
 Below, we have a JPEG compressed with a factor of 10 on the left and a JPEG compressed with a factor of 50 on the right.
 While the photo on the right clearly has a loss in quality, it is only 9KB in size compared to the 39KB photo on the left, so depending on the situation, that scenario might be worth it!